- NEW: The Syrian Embassy denies the allegations

-- U.S. citizen could face a maximum of 40 years if convicted
+- The man could face a maximum of 40 years in jail

 - The charges come amid Syria's tough crackdown on protesters

 A Syrian-born naturalized American was ordered held in custody Wednesday after he was charged for allegedly spying on Syrian protesters in the United States.

 Judge Theresa Buchanan at the U.S. District Court for the Eastern District of Virginia ordered Mohamad Anas Heitham Soueid, 47, held until Friday, when there will be a detention hearing.

 Prosecutor Dennis Fitzpatrick told the judge that Soueid was a flight risk.